sendgrid/java-http-client/CONTRIBUTING.md

 - Please **search for existing issues** in order to ensure we don't have duplicate bugs/feature requests.
 - Please be respectful and considerate of others when commenting on issues

+<a name="code-reviews"></a>
+## Code Reviews
+If you can, please look at open PRs and review them.
+Give feedback and help us merge these PRs much faster!
+If you don't know how, Github has some great [information on how to review a Pull Request](https://help.github.com/articles/about-pull-request-reviews/).

 <a name="submit-a-bug-report"></a>
 ## Submit a Bug Report